Japan Snow Festivals Part 2: Asahikawa

 I hope you enjoy episode 2 of Japan Snow Festivals featuring Asahikawa!

-So you don’t miss out on the next two episodes to get ideas for your future Hokkaido itineraries, don’t forget to subscribe to my YouTube channel and would love to know what you guys think of the videos!
+For your future Hokkaido itineraries, don’t forget to subscribe to my YouTube channel and would love to know what you guys think of them!

 Which festival would you prefer to go to?